 In 2000, President Clinton announced that March would be officially designated as National Colon Cancer (CC) Awareness Month.
 Since this announcement was made, March has become a time where public health advocates, healthcare providers, survivors, patients, and others who are part of the CC community rally in activism to educate the public on the importance of CC screening and prevention.

-CC is highly preventable if detected early through proper screening, but unfortunately due partly toshutterstock_205263220 the invasive screening procedure, it is second only to lung cancer in the amount of lives it claims annually.
+CC is highly preventable if detected early through proper screening, but unfortunately due partly to the invasive screening procedure, it is second only to lung cancer in the amount of lives it claims annually.

 In an effort to reduce the number of deaths that are attributable to CC, physicians at Penn State Hershey Medical Center, have been utilizing an approach called single-site laparoscopic (SSL) surgery since 2010 to treat patient’s disease.
 SSL surgery is a minimally invasive method that allows surgeons to remove cancerous tumors through a single skin incision as opposed to multiple incisions.
 Surgeons create a single incision placed in the belly button leaving the wound barely visible post-surgery.
 This approach allows for a quicker recovery time and less postoperative pain.